I feel like I have been perpetually sad since November of 2004.

 My family is full of pragmatists.
 So, denial over our heartaches?
 Not so much.
 We usually take what slaps us in the face, acknowledge it, and immediately begin dealing with the situation.
 There is downheartedness, there is resolution, and then there is life.
-We go forward day after day and we fight through the sadness and we resolve to be happy, to shove the anger aside.
+We go forward day after day, fighting through the sadness, resolving to be happy, to shove the anger aside.

 For me, sadness is as different from depression as resolve is different from acceptance.
-Being sad is a state you slip in and out of during a day as you go about living and suddenly have a moment of bereavement come to the forefront of your thoughts.
+Being sad is a state you slip in and out of during a day as you go about living.
+Suddenly, you have a moment of bereavement come to the forefront of your thoughts.
 You’re sad, you dwell there, then you go back to your life.
 Depression can be a state that you are captivated by, coming out of it occasionally, a disease that requires medical and or therapeutic help.

 Resolve is squaring your shoulders, confronting life without a person you love and determining to keep getting out of bed each morning.
 Acceptance is realizing they are gone forever—unless your beliefs allow you to think of being with them in the after.

 During Dad’s ALS housebound time, I would catch sight of him sitting in the wretched wheelchair the disease confined him to, staring out the living room window, the window he’d looked out for forty plus years.
 I’d wonder what he was thinking.
-For every incredible conversation we ever had and the emotional connection we shared, I never knew what Dad was thinking as he sat there, body failing him, mind as willing as ever to live life to the fullest.
+For every incredible conversation we had and emotional connection we shared, I never knew what Dad was thinking as he sat there, body failing, mind as willing as ever to live life to the fullest.

-Even though we frequently wear those stranger-masks with each other, sometimes in order to cope with our despair, I have to take mine off and openly weep.
-I have to say to my husband that today is a sad day, which inspires him to provide extra hugs and laughter-causing antics.
-I have to write about the hard things and let the world know that despite the challenges: I’m happy.
+Even though we frequently wear those stranger-masks with each other, sometimes in order to cope with our despair, I take mine off and openly weep.
+I say to my husband that today is a sad day, which inspires him to provide extra hugs and laughter-causing antics.
+Those days, I write about the hard things and let the world know that despite the challenges: I’m happy.
 I am the happiest I have ever been in my life.